I live with my partner and little girl in Greater Manchester, UK

 I graduated from Lancaster University with a degree in Culture Media and Communication and from then worked for an anti-racist youth organisation in Oldham responding to a complexity of challenges arising from the race riots in 2001.
 Here I worked with children and young people delivering various media and creative projects.

 I have since managed what was ‘From Farm to Fork’ as part of ‘Green School’s Revolution’ for The Co-operative.
 An interactive programme where school children visited Co-operative Farms across the UK to learn about where their food comes from.
 Being a devout co-operator I also served as an elected member for the Local Area Committee.

 Knowing I always wanted to be a primary school teacher but also having an understanding of the responsibilities of the job I completed my ‘on the job’ Teacher training in 2015 aged 30.
 Having a knowledge of the charity and corporate sector has really helped in the education world.
 I love that I can take my broader life experiences to the classroom – I intended it this way.

 In July 2017 I gave birth to my little girl and the following December I Graduated from Edge Hill University with a Masters in Education.
 Babe’s arrival was the most fabulous deadline to work to!

-For personal reasons, including a rather challenging illness post-birth (which you can read about here) and the need for part-time work I have built myself a little career Jigsaw.
+For personal reasons, including a rather challenging illness post-birth (which you can read about here) and the need for part-time work I have built myself a career Jigsaw.
+Employment that fits around life.